slowproj/slowdash/docs/ControlsScript.md

   system:
     our_security_is_perfect: false
 ```
-Tasks will be listed in the Task Manager table of SlowDash page, and can be controlled from there.

 The parameters are optional, and if given, these will be passed to the `_initialize(params)` function of the script (described later).

-By setting `system/our_security_is_peferct` to `true` will enable editing of the Python scripts on the SlowDash web page.
+Setting `system/our_security_is_peferct` to `true` will enable editing of the Python scripts on the SlowDash web page.
 While this is convenient, be aware what it means.
 Python scripts can do anything, such as `system("rm *")`.
 Enable this feature only when the access is strictly controlled.
 Some careful systems run processes only in Docker containers, where the container system runs on a virtual machine (in case the container is cracked) inside a firewall which accepts only VPN or SSH accesses from listed addresses.
-On top of that, in order to prevent unintended destruction by novice operators, it would be safer to run two instances of SlowDash, one with full features and one with limited operations (no or selected tasks); the `slowdash` command have an option to specify which configuration file to use.
+On top of that, in order to prevent unintended destruction by novice operators, it might be safer to run two instances of SlowDash, one with full features and one with limited operations (without or only with selected tasks); the `slowdash` command have an option to specify which configuration file to use.

 ## Callback Functions (Command Task)